 Utilize Job Search Engines and Company Websites

 In the digital epoch, a profusion of online resources has surfaced for job seekers, among which job search engines and company websites reign supreme.
 These resources can provide ample information on job vacancies and organizations.

-Job search engines empower users to filter jobs by location, industry, and job title and notify new job openings.
+Job search engines empower users to filter jobs by location, industry, and job title and notify them of new job openings.
 Likewise, company websites frequently post job opportunities and can provide insights into organizational culture and values.